CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 because of the functionality of the python code to analyze stocks to buy at a future time.
 Otherwise, you will most likely see errors in the log-file-of-buy-and-sell-signals.txt. *****

+You can modify the python script to make DEBUG = True   and this will print out your stocks with the price information.
+Printing out the stock information slows down this python program, and it is recommended to change debug back to:
+DEBUG = False

 This stock market robot works best if you purchase 25 to 30 different stocks in fractional shares or at only 1 share per stock because the stocks are sold really soon when the price decreases.
 This Stock Trading Robot has a strategy to buy stocks today for selling tomorrow because this allows for much more stock trading activity to take place within the stock trading rules of day trading 3 maximum times in 5 business days.